nodejs/node/doc/api/stream.md

 implementation handles the bytes being written, computes an output, then passes that output off to the readable portion using the `readable.push()` method.

-The `transform.push()` method may be called zero or more times to generate output from a single input chunk, depending on how much is to be output as a result of the chunk.
+The `readable.push()` method may be called zero or more times to generate output from a single input chunk, depending on how much is to be output as a result of the chunk.